austind/netmonkey/README.md

 netmonkey
 =========

-Run arbitrary commands against an arbitrary list of devices, using multithreading for better performance.

-**Note:** This project's main purpose was to give me a way to learn Python, netmiko, and network automation in general.
-The project is currently tightly coupled to my environment, is not fully implemented, and not exhaustively tested.
-Suggestions and contributions welcome.

 ## Requires

 * [netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor network device SSH library
 * [tqdm](https://github.com/tqdm/tqdm) - Simple and extensible progress bars
-* [orionsdk](https://github.com/solarwinds/OrionSDK) - Query SolarWinds Orion using SWQL
+* [orionsdk](https://github.com/solarwinds/OrionSDK) - Query SolarWinds Orion for devices using SWQL

 ## Overview

+#### Background

+I'm a junior network engineer in the K12 space, managing ~450 Cisco devices, spanning several disparate networks that we oversee.
+I found out very quickly that I would hate my job if I didn't find a way to somehow automate changes.
+You might say I wanted to take the monkey work out of my job ;)

+I signed up for @ktbyers' Python training course after finding it on /r/networking.
+I set up a dev environment on our Linux jumphost and tinkered with netmiko.
+Its power was clear to me, but all by itself, it's a bit unwieldy.
+I didn't want to create device objects by hand, or store credentials in plaintext, among other things.

+Some other requirements I came up with:
+* Detect ssh/telnet support on-the-fly (yes, I know...)
+* Request credentials in a fairly secure way, storing only in memory during runtime
+* Run sessions in parallel, because screenscraping IOS is *s.l.o.w.*
+* Provide several ways of supplying host lists
+   * Ad-hoc single host (as a string)
+   * Ad-hoc multiple hosts (as a list)
+   * Hosts from a plaintext file
+   * Retrieved directly from our NPM (SolarWinds Orion) providing optional filters (since they have a handy API and Python module!)
+* Run arbitrary show commands against any number of hosts, returning the output
+* Run arbitrary one-line configuration commands against any number of hosts, returning the output
+* Run custom functions that do whatever I want, parallelized against any number of hosts, with custom output (!)
+* Abstract away all the junk of creating the netmiko session objects, handling exceptions, etc.

+By the time I had a decent start, I looked more closely at [NAPALM](https://github.com/napalm-automation/napalm) and discovered I was basically re-implementing a very mature and robust framework, poorly.
+NAPALM provides a wrapper around netmiko (for IOS at least) providing some really awesome parsing methods.
+A NAPALM connection object gives you easy access to all kinds of info like device facts, port statistics, port info, NTP status, and more.

+As it stands, the `napalm-ios` module doesn't support transport selection (for dynamically selecting telnet over ssh).
+Once 0.08 drops, that will become an option, and I will very likely refactor netmonkey to use NAPALM objects instead of straight netmiko objects.

-#### Purpose
+#### Roadmap
-I wanted to take the heavy lifting (or you might say, monkey work ;) out of managing hundreds of network devices.
-Much of what netmonkey does, [NAPALM](https://github.com/napalm-automation/napalm) can do better.
-However, netmonkey is intentionally lightweight, lending itself well to basic one-off operations.

-I work in K12 on disparate campus networks, so large-scale automation is mostly out of the question.
-This makes toolchains like NAPALM and Ansible a bit unwieldy, although I fully intend to learn and use them as much as possible.
+High on my priorities are:
+* Loosely coupling everything to my environment as much as possible, hopefully making it useful to others
+* Better SWQL syntax options
+* Running arbitrary batches of commands from a text file (instead of only one-line commands)
+* Better testing and exception handling

 #### Limitations

-As a pet project, this comes with some fine print for now:
+**Disclaimer:** This is a pet project in its infancy.
+Its main purpose is to give me a learning experience to hack away with, while also making my day job easier.
+Feel free to contribute or make suggestions, but don't expect miracles.
+You are responsible for testing, etc.

+The fine print:

 * **Tightly coupled to Cisco IOS.** We are a 99% Cisco shop, so I didn't abstract the code on my first run.
 Since netmiko supports many vendors, this will be easy to change.
 * **Not extensively tested.** Don't expect miracles, use at your own risk.
 * **Assumes SolarWinds Orion.** Uses SWQL to query Orion for devices based on custom properties for my environment.
 Have a look at the `get_devices()` method for info on how to set it up, and how you might adapt it to your environment.

+#### Known Issues

+Most common exception types are handled gracefully, but recently I saw a random NetMikoTimeoutException when processing a large batch of hosts.
+The error was transient, so I couldn't dive deeper.

 #### Conventions

 * Wherever the keyword or variable `host` is used in the source, this refers to any routable identifier for a device: IP address, hostname, or FQDN.
+You can use all 3 options interchangeably.
+Of course, hostnames and FQDNs need to resolve properly.
-* All functions accept single hostnames (strings), lists, or custom SWQL queries for host targets
+* All functions accept single hostnames (strings), lists, text files with one host per line, or custom SWQL queries

 ## Usage